Metaswitch/clearwater-fv-test/README.md

   level (e.g. `NOISY=T:5` to control which logs you see.
 * `MEMCACHED_PORT=number`: the tests start up a memcached instance to run against.
 This allows you to override the default value (44444) if needed.
+* `RANDOM_SEED=number`: use a specific random seed.
+Useful when trying to reproduce a test failure.

 ### Advanced Usage